-In September 2014, we started the construction of our new K5 facility in Korea.
+In September 2014, we started the construction of K5.
 The land purchase agreement includes various construction, investment, hiring, regulatory and other compliance obligations.
-There can be no assurance regarding when our new K5 facility in Korea will be fully utilized, or that the actual scope, costs timeline or benefits of the project will be consistent with our current expectations.
+While we completed the initial phase of construction in December 2016, there can be no assurance regarding when K5 will be fully utilized, or that the actual scope, costs, timeline or benefits of the project will be consistent with our current expectations.